 Downtime Tracking: 5 Steps To Harness Your Data’s Potential

-Equipment downtime is important to track because if the process isn’t running, you aren’t producing any product.
-When collecting and tracking downtime data, there are several keys to ensure you are producing useful information.
+Equipment downtime is critical to track because if the process isn’t running, you aren’t producing any product.
+When collecting and tracking downtime data, there are several keys to ensure you are creating useful information.

 Track downtime effectively to enhance your OEE and drive operational success.